-I’ve been asked the question plenty of times. ”You’re old, you don’t win…why do you want to race on a bike?”
+I’ve been asked the question plenty of times.
+“You’re old, you don’t win…why do you want to race on a bike?”
 Good question…and there are so many different answers, it’s hard to sort through them.
-But, the fact is, there are great reasons for anyone to race…and different types of races to suit each person’s needs.
-So, saddle up for a ride through the whys and which’s of bicycle racing
+But, the fact is, there are great reasons for anyone to try cycle racing…and different types of races to suit each person’s needs.
+So, saddle up for a ride through the whys and which’s of cycle racing

 The third reason is one you don’t want to tell your significant other…it gives you an excuse to get the really cool new toys you’ve been dreaming about.
 “Honey, I need that $5000 Unobtanium frame, and my shades weigh 63 grams; if I get the latest style, I can shave 26 grams off that, and the two combined will save me minutes in the state championships.”
 Yeah, right.
 The funny thing is…they’ll often believe you.
 Or pretend to.
 Maybe they just love us, or look at us as pets that will do the dishes more often if we get our toys.

 And the fourth reason is that racing has lessons that you can use in your everyday life.
 Not just “living in the moment”, which you have to do if you want to ride safely, but the ways of thinking that make you a safe and successful (successful, by the way, means finishing, NOT winning; that’s just a bonus) racer transfer to normal life situations.